IRS Statute of Limitations on Refunds and Audit

 Statute of Limitations on Collections

-The general rule of thumb is that the IRS has 10 years to collect on tax debt owed.
+The general rule of thumb is that the IRS has 10 years to collect on taxes owed.
 Understand when this 10-year clock starts and the various caveats to the rule.

 The easiest way to resolve tax problems with the IRS may be to enter into a payment plan with the IRS.